Predators rally from 3-goal deficit to beat Stars 5-3

 The Stars only had Esa Lindell hit the post.

-With the Predators racking up eight penalties in the period, the Stars got plenty more chances.
 Benn scored his 18th this season on the man advantage at 12:24 of the first with a wrist shot from the left circle.
 Dallas took advantage of its second 5-on-3 late in the period when Sharp beat goalie Pekka Rinne with a wrist shot from the left side at 15:46 for a 2-0 lead.

 Shore gave Dallas a 3-0 lead with the Stars' third power-play goal at 12:02 with a snap shot from the right on a nice pass from Brett Ritchie.
+The Stars went 3 of 9 on the power play.

+''That's a tough one where I thought our power play was going really well and did a lot of good things,'' Dallas coach Lindy Ruff said. ''That hurts.''

 Nashville finally got on the board at 15:25 when Josi scored his eighth this season on a wrist shot unassisted.
 Then Craig Smith had a chance off the ensuing faceoff, earning his first career penalty shot.
 But Kari Lehtonen, playing for the second straight night, easily stopped Smith's shot off his pad.

-Josi scored his second of the game on a 5-on-3 45 seconds into the third period, but the Predators failed to score on the remaining 1:37 of the man advantage.
-It didn't matter as Jarnkrok skated up the right side and beat Lehtonen stick-side for his 11th, and Forsberg gave Nashville its first lead with his goal off a breakaway.
-Forsberg beat Lehtonen's glove with a wrist shot at 6:02.
+Josi scored his second on the game's third 5-on-3 just 45 seconds into the third period.
+Jarnkrok skated up the right side and beat Lehtonen stick-side for his 11th before Forsberg gave Nashville the lead with his goal off a breakaway at 6:02.

 NOTES: Subban reached 300 career points with his two assists. ...
 Before the game, Nashville put F Cody McLeod on injured reserve and activated F Harry Zolnierczyk. ...
 Josi now has a goal in three straight games for the first time in his career. ...
 Stars D Jamie Oleksiak played his 100th NHL career game. ...
 Seguin has 10 points (four goals, six assists) over his last 10 games. ...
 Predators F Viktor Arvidsson had an assist and now has nine points (six goals, three assists) in his last six games.